VHSgunzo/runimage/README.md

 * The ability to use separate container configuration files for each launched executable file
 * There is no performance drawdown.
 All applications and executable files run at the same speed as in the system
 * The ability to Filesystem, X11, DBUS, UDEV, Network, SystemD, USERs and PIDs sandboxing.
-* Port forwarding in sandbox network mode (TCP, UDP, SOCKS5 proxy supports).
+* Port forwarding in sandbox network mode (TCP, UDP, SOCKS5 proxy and reverse mode supports).
 * Temporary home directory in RAM (can be used as a real private mode for browsers and applications)
 * Sandbox and portable home directory.
 * The ability to launching a full DE in windowed/full screen mode and on TTY